stzn/TIL/SwiftStructAndClass/README.md

 - Requires a more advanced data structure
 - Have to search the heap data structure to find an unused block of the appropriate size.
 - Done with it, to deallocate it, have to reinsert that memory back into the appropriate position.
 So, clearly, there's more involved here than just assigning an integer like we had with the stack.
 (But these aren't even necessarily the main costs)
-- A pretty large cost comes from that multiple threads can be allocating memory on the heap at the same time since the heap needs to protect its integrity using locking or other synchronization mechanisms
+- A pretty large cost comes from that multiple threads can be allocating memory on the heap at the same time since the heap needs to protect its integrity using locking or other synchronization mechanisms(atomic)

 #### The difference between a struct and a class